kasslun/req-helper.doc/markdowns/latest.md

 - `fn(setAbortHandler, cacheKey [, ...arg])`: Function, Send request and return Promise object.
 It receives the parameters passed by `proxyFn` starting with parameter 2 (See Returns part).
   - `setAbortHandler(abortHandler)`: Function, parameters 1 of `fn`, We need to set an abort function `abortHandler` to abort the ajax/fetch request so that the `Promise` returned by `fn` changes from pending to rejected.
     (Fetch abort see [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController))
-  - `cahceKey`: Any type.
-If the type is String or Number(not NaN) , the fulfilled `Promise` returned by `fn` will be cached through dictionary key `cahceKey`, and the cache time is set through `config.cacheTime`.
-If you need no cache,
+  - `cacheKey`: Any type.
+If the type is String or Number(not NaN) , the fulfilled `Promise` returned by `fn` will be cached through dictionary key `cacheKey`, and the cache time is set through `config.cacheTime`.
+If you need no cache.

 ```js
 // Cached.